JagratiTalreja01/XTNSR/readme.md

 ```

 ## Acknowledgements
-This code is built on [HNCT (PyTorch)](https://github.com/lhjthp/HNCT/tree/main) and [EDSR-PyTorch](https://github.com/thstkdgus35/EDSR-PyTorch).
+This code is built on [SRFormer (PyTorch)](https://github.com/HVision-NKU/SRFormer) and [Swin IR-PyTorch](https://github.com/JingyunLiang/SwinIR).
 We thank the authors for sharing their codes.